ModificationStation/StationAPI/README.md

 ## Common Issues

-If you are having any issues with setting up StationLoader or the example mod, have a look at the [BIN Fabric Example Mod's readme entry for common issues](https://github.com/calmilamsy/BIN-fabric-example-mod/#common-issues).
+If you are having any issues with setting up StationAPI or the example mod, have a look at the [BIN Fabric Example Mod's readme entry for common issues](https://github.com/calmilamsy/BIN-fabric-example-mod/#common-issues).

 ## License

-StationLoader is available under the [CC0 1.0 Universal License](LICENSE).
+StationAPI is available under the [CC0 1.0 Universal License](LICENSE).
 Feel free to learn from it and incorporate it in your own projects.